-Looking for ways to use LinkedIn Video?
+Looking for new ways to use LinkedIn Video?

 In this article, I’ll walk you through all the ways you can use LinkedIn video to improve your marketing.

 - Different formats for video:

 - What types of videos to share

 - LinkedIn Video best practices

 - Sponsored Video ads